 June in Paris is full of festivals and events.
 The French Open wraps up its championship tennis matches in the first week, and the first few days in June also mark a bicycle festival, so be sure to rent a Vèlib city bike and see the city on two wheels.
 The Fête de la Musique, held every June 21, is a nightlong festival of street musicians performing in neighborhoods across the city that brings local residents out in droves.
 The Gay Pride Parade brings out the most lively and colorful characters throughout the Marais district in a fun celebration of gay culture that also comes with specials at some of the best restaurants and bars in the neighborhood.
 The Paris Jazz Festival begins in the Vincennes area, and at the Chateau de Versailles, the grades eaux musicals and grandes eaux nocturnes fountain, fireworks, music, and light shows begin and continue through August.

 July is a crowded but festive time to be in Paris.
 The entire city is decked out in red, white, and blue for July 14, Bastille Day (the celebration of the end of the French Revolution).
 There are fireworks, parades, flag-waving, and general revelry throughout the country, similar to July 4th celebrations in the USA.
-La Fête Foraine, a summer fair that sets up in the Tuileries garden near the Louvre, begins this month.
+La Fête Foraine, a summer fair that sets up in the Tuileries garden near the Louvre, is in full swing this month.
 There are rides, games, and tons of delicious carnival food such as funnel cakes and granitas.
 Special fountain and fireworks shows continue at Versailles, and the world renowned Tour de France finishes its trek around the country with a grand finale on the Champs Elysees.
-The insanely popular Paris Plage makes its debut this month, when the city brings in sand, beach chairs, boats, pop-up cafes, and musicians to the banks of the Seine for a makeshift urban beach.
+The insanely popular Paris Plage often makes its debut this month (they haven’t had the sand the past couple of years), when the city brings in sand, beach chairs, boats, pop-up cafes, and musicians to the banks of the Seine for a makeshift urban beach.
 There are also a number of film festivals scattered throughout the city this month, the summer “Soldes” sales are in full swing throughout the month.

 August is the month when the French traditionally go on long vacations, so the city is much quieter than normal.
 With locals gone, the tourists take over the city, so you won’t find the same Parisian flavor that you might find in other months.
 Many top hotels and restaurants shut down for all or part of this month, so this is a good opportunity to get out of town and see the Provence region, where the lavender and sunflower fields are still in bloom in the early portions of the month.
 The large carnival in the Tuileries, La Fête Foraine, continues through the end of this month, and is a great place to spend an evening riding rides and enjoying delicious fair food.
 The Paris Plage also continues through August, so take a bathing suit and your sunglasses to the banks of the Seine River, grab a snack and a cold drink from a street vendor, and imagine you’re on a beach in the south of France.
 A number of film festivals also wrap up towards the beginning of the month.